Risk Assessment and Prevention Measures

 - Nutrition: How much does the patient eat?

 - Friction/shear: How much sliding/dragging does the patient undergo?

-It is recommended that if other risk factors are present—such as age, fever, poor protein intake, or diastolic blood pressure less than 60 mm Hg—the risk level should be advanced to the next level.
+It is recommended that if other risk factors are present (such as age, fever, poor protein intake, hemodynamic instability), the risk level be advanced to the next level.
 Each deficit that is found when using the tool should be individually addressed, even if the total score is above 18.
 The best care occurs when the scale is used in conjunction with nursing judgment.
-Some patients will have high scores and still have risk factors that must be addressed, whereas others with low scores may be reasonably expected to recover so rapidly that those factors need not be addressed (Braden, 2012).
+Some patients will have high scores and still have risk factors that must be addressed, whereas others with low scores may be reasonably expected to recover so rapidly that those factors need not be addressed (WOCN, 2022a).

-The very first pressure ulcer risk evaluation scale, called the Norton Scale, was created in 1962 and is still in use today in some facilities.
+The very first pressure injury risk evaluation scale, called the Norton Scale, was created in 1962 and is still in use today in some facilities.
 It consists of five categories: